 Romantic Novelists’ Association has over 800 members.
 Based in the United Kingdom, it is an advocate for romantic fiction.
 The 2013 event will took place in July at University of Sheffield, South Yorkshire.

 Digipalooza is a conference for partner libraries that offers education and networking geared toward increasing circulation of digital audiobooks, eBooks, music and video.
-The 2013 event took place in August in Cleveland, OH.
+Watch for Digipalooza to return in the summer of 2015 in Cleveland, OH.

 Romance Writers of Australia

 The 22nd Romance Writers of Australia conference was held in August of 2013 in Western Australia.

 Decatur Book Festival is an annual, free book festival that takes place over Labor Day weekend in Decatur, Georgia at several venues located in and around the downtown Decatur Square.
 Authors give readings, talks, and panel discussions.
 The event is free and open to the public.

 HRW is a nonprofit, Virginia Beach, Virginia-based group of professional and aspiring writers.
 The annual conference features workshops, writing contests and critique sessions.
 Workshops cover fiction, nonfiction, screenplays, memoir, poetry, and the business of getting published.
 The 2013 conference took place in September in Virginia Beach, VA.

 The 2013 conference focused on the challenges of the teen market, how technology is shaping children’s publishing, what children are reading, and more.
 No information is available for 2014, but the 2013 conference took place in September in London.